-Many are not much to write home about but there’s enough choice that you can find some lovely secluded spots.
+Many are not much to write home about but there’s enough choice that you can find some lovely secluded spots on a luxury villa holiday in Languedoc.
 Argèles and Espiguette are both beautiful.
 The great thing about the area for beach bunnies is that there are almost two coastlines, as a result of the salt water lagoons a little inland, and it’s on this ‘inland coast’ that you’ll find the best seafood.

 Further still inland in the ‘haut-Languedoc’, the countryside has a wild beauty about it, ideal for those who enjoy walking.

 But as well as the rugged landscape and rustic atmosphere, Languedoc has a distinctly cosmopolitan side, too.
-The university town of Montpellier, with its elegant boulevards and pretty old quarter, is one of France’s most multicultural cities and a lovely place to spend a day wandering and enjoying its café and restaurant scene.
+The university town of Montpellier, with its elegant boulevards and pretty old quarter, is one of France’s most multicultural cities and a if you fancy time away from the peace and quiet of your luxury villa, it is lovely place to spend a day wandering and enjoying its café and restaurant scene.

 And for all the area’s ‘realness’ and unpretentious, rustic vibe, there are some really stunning luxury villas in Languedoc as well gîtes and chateaux that make a great base for exploring the surrounding countryside.

 The region has several airports including Marseilles, Montpellier, Nimes and Toulouse, as well as a number of smaller ones.
 Train connections are excellent, too.

 Best places to eat and drink in Languedoc